Dialects that use these instructions

-Postgres, including Google Cloud PostgreSQL, share database setup requirements as described on this page.
-However, for PostgreSQL on Heroku please see this page.
+PostgreSQL, Google Cloud PostgreSQL, and Microsoft Azure PostgreSQL share database setup requirements as described on this page.
+However, for PostgreSQL on Heroku please see our PostgreSQL on Heroku documentation page.

 Looker strongly recommends encrypting network traffic between the Looker application and your database.
 Consider one of the options described on the Enabling secure database access documentation page.